0atman/noboilerplate/scripts/35-adhd-a-left-handed-brain.md

 The solution isn't to pack the people back into the workhouse again.
 We're past that, for all the sabre-rattling of CEOs to get back to the office, that boat has sailed.
-The leases on the office have been given up, and white-collar worker's eyes have opened to the fact that they were being tricked into giving away hours of their life commuting for literally no reason.
+The leases on the offices have been given up, and white-collar worker's eyes have opened to the fact that they were being tricked into giving away hours of their life commuting for literally no reason.

 And the free market, darling of the very CEOs who demand the return to work, has seized upon this efficiency, and will not let it go.